ngner/poolcontrol/README.md

 You will need a raspberry pi, a TPLink HS100/110, and two DS18B20 temperature sensors - and a pump of course.

+## OS setup

+1. Set up w1-gpio firmware
+`sudo sh -c 'echo dtoverlay=w1-gpio >> /boot/firmware/config.txt'`

+2. reboot `shutdown -r now`

+3. `lsmod | grep w1` should give a gpio and therm module if missing therm see next step.

+4. check you get a device path from the kernel for the sensor readinngs.
+`ls /sys/bus/w1/devices/`
+If you see files as 28-XXXX then all good if you see 00-XXX then bad (these are ghost devices when the sensor cannot be seen - check cables resistor etc)

 ## Setup

 1. Install required Python packages.
 (Varies with current Python setup)